seedwing-io/seedwing-tekton-example/README.md

 ### Configuring the build pipeline

-Modify the environment variables to match your environment
+To configure the build pipeline, modify the environment variables to match your environment, and then run these commands:

 ``` 4d
 export REGISTRY=my-registry-host:5000